Skip to content

 Collection names in Chroma must adhere to the following restrictions:

-(1) contains 3-63 characters (2) starts and ends with an alphanumeric character (3) otherwise contains only alphanumeric characters, underscores or hyphens (-) (4) contains no two consecutive periods (..)
+(1) contains 3-512 characters (2) starts and ends with a lowercase letter or a digit (3) can contain dots, dashes, and underscores in between (4) cannot contain two consecutive periods (..)
 (5) is not a valid IPv4 address

 Creating a collection